JaanDev/svg-to-gd/README.md

 ## How to run
 1. Install Python 3.7+
 2. Download this repo
+3. Run `pip install numpy gd.py svgpathtools`
-3. Run `python main.py`
+4. Run `python main.py`
-4. Input some values
+5. Input some values
-5. Done :)
+6. Done :)

 ## How it works
 It basically just uses gd.py to add objects/create a level with them and svgpathtools to actually make those objects.